saalfeldlab/n5-viewer/README.md

 The application has a built-in cropping tool for extracing parts of the dataset as a ImageJ image (can be converted to commonly supported formats such as TIFF series).

-Place the mouse pointer at the desired center position of the extracted image and hit `SPACE`.
-The dialog will pop up where you can specify the dimensions of the extracted image.
+Press `SPACE` or select the `Tools > Extract to ImageJ` menu options.
+A dialog will appear where you can specify the field of view and dimensions of the image you would like to extract.
+The field of view can be edited by clicking and draggging corners of the displayed bounding box, moving the sliders in the new dialog, or manually editing their values.
+If the image is multiscale, you can select which scale level to export using the drop down menu.
+If multiple channels or images are open, you can export either the current image only, or all visible images,  using the "Images to export" drop down.

-The image is cropped <i>without</i> respect to the camera orientation, so the cropped image will always contain Z-slices.
+The image is cropped <i>without</i> respect to the camera orientation, so slices of the cropped image will always be the `Z` dimension.